lakshitadodeja/Machine_Learning_Team_7/index.md

 [9]	Forgy, Edward W. "Cluster analysis of multivariate data: efficiency versus interpretability of classifications." biometrics 21 (1965): 768-769.\
 [10]	Pearson, Karl.
 "LIII.
 On lines and planes of closest fit to systems of points in space."
 The London, Edinburgh, and Dublin philosophical magazine and journal of science 2.11 (1901): 559-572.\
 [11]	Van Der Maaten, Laurens.
 "Accelerating t-SNE using tree-based algorithms."
 The journal of machine learning research 15.1 (2014): 3221-3245.
+[12] Y. Zhang and Q. Yang, “A Survey on Multi-Task Learning,” arXiv [cs.LG], 2017.